SimonR-prog/QuizAppReact/README.md

 # Sources:
-Most of the questions are from: https://www.mentimeter.com/blog/meetings/quiz-questions Learning to generate random numbers: https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/generate-random-whole-numbers-within-a-range
+Most of the questions are from: https://www.mentimeter.com/blog/meetings/quiz-questions

+Learning to generate random numbers: https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/generate-random-whole-numbers-within-a-range

-Testing my JS code: https://pythontutor.com/render.html#mode=display
+Used for testing some of my JS code: https://pythontutor.com/render.html#mode=display